11.05° light rain

 - Be set in a predictable manner to enable pupils to plan their homework pattern.

-- Be formatted in a familiar/standardised manner throughout, including use of the school’s colour schemes and shared Firefly templates.
+- Be formatted in a familiar/standardised manner throughout, including use of the school’s colour schemes.

 - Be written using the school’s standardised terminology, e.g. All, Most and Some, with language that is dyslexia friendly and accessible to all.